-6.3.7 Multiple Definitions
+6.3.8 Multiple Definitions

-If a particular menu, recordtype, device, driver, or breakpoint table is defined more than once, then only the first instance is used.
-Record instance definitions are cumulative, i.e. each time a new field value is encountered it replaces the previous value.
+If a menu, recordtype, device, driver, or breakpoint table is defined more than once, then only the first instance is used.
+Record instance definitions however are (normally) cumulative, so multiple instances of the same record may be loaded and each time a field value is encountered it replaces the previous value.

-6.3.8 filename extension
+6.3.9 Filename Extensions